Michigan Department of Natural Resources: Natural Resources Trust Fund Board

 The Michigan Natural Resources Trust Fund (MNRTF) has been in place since 1976 and provides financial assistance to local governments and the Department of Natural Resources to purchase land or rights in land for public recreation.
 It also assists in the appropriate development of land for public outdoor recreation.

 The MNRTF is supported by annual revenues from the development of State-owned mineral resources, largely oil and gas.
 The program is administered by the MNRTF Board of Trustees and the Grants Management office of the DNR.
 The MNRTF Board of Trustees meets six times a year and all meetings are open to the public.
 MNRTF projects provide for natural resource protection and outdoor recreation.

 Mackinac Island State Park Commission

 The Mackinac Island State Park Commission is an appointed board of the State of Michigan that administers state parklands in the Straits of Mackinac area.
 It performs public activities under the name Mackinac State Historic Parks.
-Park units include Mackinac Island State Park including Fort Mackinac and certain properties within the historic downtown of Mackinac Island, Michigan; Colonial Michilimackinac including Fort Michilimackinac and Old Mackinac Point Lighthouse; and Historic Mill Creek Discovery Park.
+Park units include Mackinac Island State Park including Fort Mackinac and certain properties within the historic downtown of Mackinac Island, Michigan; Colonial Michilimackinac including Fort Michilimackinac and Old Mackinac Point Lighthouse; and the Dousman's Mill Historic Site.
 It is assigned to the Michigan Department of Natural Resources.